boyanxu1/boyanxu1.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a researcher at Guangdong University of Technology, working in the **DMIR Lab** under the supervision of [**Prof. Ruichu Cai**](https://ruichucai.github.io/).
-My research focuses on **Text-to-SQL**, **Large Language Models**, **Sentiment Analysis**, and **Machine Learning**.
+I am a researcher at Guangdong University of Technology, working in the [**Data Mining & Information Retrieval Laboratory**](https://dmir.gdut.edu.cn/) under the supervision of [**Prof. Ruichu Cai**](https://ruichucai.github.io/).
+My research focuses on **Text-to-SQL**, **Large Language Models** and **Sentiment Analysis**.
 My work aims to bridge the gap between natural language processing and database management, enhancing human-computer interaction.

 My research interests include:

 - **Text-to-SQL:** Developing models that translate natural language queries into SQL statements, facilitating intuitive database interactions.
 - **Large Language Models:** Exploring the capabilities and applications of large-scale language models in various NLP tasks.
 - **Sentiment Analysis:** Analyzing and interpreting human emotions and opinions through computational methods.
-- **Machine Learning:** Applying machine learning techniques to solve complex problems across different domains.

-I have published several papers in top-tier conferences and journals.
-You can find my publications and citation metrics on my [Google Scholar profile](https://scholar.google.com/citations?user=AMUlDdEAAAAJ&hl=en).
+I am always keen to collaborate with motivated students and industry partners on Text‑to‑SQL agents, causal LLMs and ABSA.
+Drop me an email with your CV and a short statement of interest.

 # 🔥 News